-The liquidity position of the company is adequate, with an assignable cash balance of around Rs.
-630 crore (excluding liquidity earmarked for capex of Rs.
-1,256 crore, and restricted cash) as on September 30, 2023.
-Additionally, the company had a cushion of Rs.
-150 crore of working capital limits as on September 30, 2023.
-Further, the cash flow from operations would be sufficient to service the repayment obligations of around Rs.
-108 crore in FY2024 and Rs.
-132 crore in FY2025.
+The liquidity position of the company is adequate, with assignable cash balance of around Rs.
+556 crore (excluding bond proceeds earmarked for capex, ICDs to group company and restricted cash) as of February 2024.
+The balance capex as of February 2024, of around Rs.
+922 crore will be funded through the cash earmarked for capex of around Rs.
+1040 crore (including for general capex).
+Additionally, the company has cushion of Rs.
+150 crore of working capital limits as of February 2024.
+Further, the cash flow from operations would be sufficient to service the repayment obligations due in the near term.
+The company has low debt repayment obligations in FY2024 and FY2025.